The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 children, or their spouses / civil partners

 It does not have to be the employer who provides the benefit.
 For example, a pharmaceutical company might offer football match tickets to employees of a sports injury clinic.
-The benefit would be employment-related as the tickets are only being offered to the individuals in question because of their employment at
+The benefit would be employment-related as the tickets are only being offered to the individuals i

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.